Gizra/drupal-starter/README.md

 Once the Drupal installation is complete you can use `ddev login` to log in to the site as user 1 using your default browser.

+## Default content management

+This project uses `drupal/default_content` module to manage the installation (default) content.
+The following entity types are currently managed by the default_content module:

+- node
+- menu_link_content
+- block_content
+- taxonomy_term
+- user
+- media
+- file

+### Export new content

+If you wish to add new content to be installed on the next installation of the site, for example a node, follow these steps:

+1. Create the entity in the freshly installed site.
+2. Verify that it's complete and finalized for exporting.
+3. Get the new entity's UUID (you may wish to enable devel, or use `ddev mysql`)
+4. Add the new entity's UUID to `server_default_content.info.yml` under the correct heading
+5. Enable `server_default_content` module
+6. Run `ddev drush dcem server_default_content`
+7. Check git, ensure the new yml file is created.
+Now simply commit the new file.

+### Updating existing content

+If you wish to update an existing default content then simply run the steps 5-7 above.
+The only thing to be aware of is that the above steps use a mass export functionality of default_content module.
+If you wish to re-export only a single node without including the changes to other entities, there's a different drush command which allows you to export a single entity.
+However this method is not recommended, as things can get inconsistent and potentially out of sync.

+Please refer to the [Default content documentation](https://www.drupal.org/docs/contributed-modules/default-content-for-d8/overview)

 ## Theme Development

 By default, `ddev restart` compiles the theme using Robo (`ddev robo theme:compile-debug`)